Saitō Toshinaga: Family

-History
+Life

 In 1444, Sōen killed Mino Province's shugodai from the Tomishima clan (富島氏 Tomishima-shi) and started a civil war within the province.
 To support his father, Toshinaga built Izumii Castle to serve as the base for the Saitō clan.
 When Sōen was assassinated in 1450, Toshinaga assumed control of the clan and became the shugo of the province.

 When the son of Toki Mochimasa (土岐持益) died in 1456, there was a dispute over who would become Mochimasa's successor.
 Mochimasa's grandson, who was only three years old at the time, was nominated to be the successor, but Toshinaga objected.
 Toki Shigeyori was eventually selected as the successor.
 Toshinaga died a few years later in 1460 from complications related to paralysis.
 He was succeeded by his first son, Toshifuji.